 European politics and events that occur at a European level shape our lives on a daily basis.
-Issues such as the rise of Euroscepticism across the EU, the origins and implications of the European continent are all topics that require urgent attention from political decision makers.
+Issues such as the rise of Euroscepticism across the EU, the origins and implications of the Euro-crisis, and the security concerns developing on the southern and eastern borders of the European continent are all topics that require urgent attention from political decision makers.
 Understanding similarities and differences between European states, their political systems, and the way in which they interact in International Organisations such as the European Union can help us design policy solutions that address some of these challenges.
 The MA program in European Politics and Policy-making aims to attract students interested in understanding European Politics and the challenges faced by European states in the 21st century.
 The programs are structured around a set of courses dedicated to different aspects of European politics, both EU and comparative European.
 In completing these courses, students will gain a well-grounded knowledge of the issues facing European governance and the manner in which different European political systems have sought to address the challenges they face in an increasingly Europeanized and globalized world.